agile-ts/documentation/docs/main/Frameworks.md

 :::info

-A quick overview of all frameworks that AgileTs supports or has planned to support.
+A quick overview of all frameworks that AgileTs supports or has planned to support in near future.

 :::